StephenKrewson/hathi-images/README.md

 https://console.cloud.google.com/storage/browser/hathitrust-full_1800-50
 ```

+Here's a basic checklist for spinning up a new VM:

+- Make sure the gcloud SDK is up to date: https://cloud.google.com/sdk/docs/quickstart.
+I had some trouble with expired keys.
+Make sure `apt-get update` runs fine.
+- Follow the fastai steps to create a GPU-enabled VM: https://course.fast.ai/start_gcp.
+This worked for me in the past, so why mess with it.

-## Python recipes
+## Python setup

-I am using Python 3.8 with pip 20.0.2 (April 2021).
+As of April 2021, I am using Python 3.8 with pip 20.0.2 on WSL2, Ubuntu 20.0.4.
+This gives me the closest match with my Linux VM and is extremely fast.
+The dependencies are simple: I need jupyter and pandas for working in the query notebook.
+I install these packages within a virtual environment.

 Like `pip`, the `venv` module is [installed already](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) with Python 3.
 Just use the conventional name `env` since, unlike conda, the virtual environment is located in your project's directory.

 ```
 python3 -m venv env